Code-Institute-Submissions/T4Tri-triathlon-club/README.md

 + Select the 'None' dropdown, and then click 'master'.
 + Click on the 'Save' button.
 + Now the website is now live on https://sam-timmins.github.io/T4Tri-triathlon-club/
-+ If any changes are required they can be done, Commited and pushed to GitHub and the changes will be updated.
++ If any changes are required, they can be done, commited and pushed to GitHub and the changes will be updated.

 \
 &nbsp;